ncatlab/nlab-content/pages/1/7/2/8/8271/content.md

 +-- {: .num_defn }
 ###### Definition

-Given a t-strzcture, its _heart_ is the intersection
+Given a t-structure, its _heart_ is the intersection

 $$
   \mathcal{D}_{\geq 0} \cap \mathcal{D}_{\leq 0}